Ana Ivanovic: 2005: First WTA title

-Ivanovic won her first career singles title early in the year at the Canberra International, after defeating Melinda Czink in the final.
+As a qualifier, Ivanovic won her first career singles title early in the year at the Canberra International, after defeating Melinda Czink in the final.
 Her ranking continued to rise after wins over Svetlana Kuznetsova in Miami, Nadia Petrova also in Miami, and Vera Zvonareva in Warsaw, all of whom were top-10 players.
 Ivanovic lost to Amélie Mauresmo at the Australian Open in the third round, at Doha in the third round after holding a 6–2, 2–0 lead, and at the Miami Masters in the quarterfinals.
 However, Ivanovic's biggest win to date then came over Mauresmo in the third round of the French Open.
 She advanced to the quarterfinals of only her second Grand Slam tournament by defeating Francesca Schiavone in the fourth round.
 Later in the year, Ivanovic reached the semifinals of the Zurich Open and Generali Ladies Linz, losing to Patty Schnyder in both tournaments.
 She finished the year ranked No. 16.

 2006: Breakthrough

 Ivanovic started the season at the Hopman Cup in Perth, Western Australia with fellow Serbian Novak Djokovic, where the pair narrowly missed the final.
 To start off her WTA year, she played at the Medibank International in Sydney where she once again defeated Amélie Mauresmo, this time in straight sets, before falling to Svetlana Kuznetsova in the quarterfinals.
 A week later, she lost to Samantha Stosur in the second round of the Australian Open.

 Ivanovic made it to the third round of the French Open, before losing to Anastasia Myskina.
 She progressed to the fourth round at Wimbledon, but lost to eventual champion and world No. 1, Amélie Mauresmo, in straight sets after beating No. 14 seed, Dinara Safina.

-Ivanovic made her breakthrough in August by defeating a formerly ranked No. 1, Martina Hingis, in the final of the Rogers Cup in Montreal before beating Jelena Janković, No. 14 seed Katarina Srebotnik and top-10 player Dinara Safina.
+Ivanovic made her breakthrough in August by defeating a formerly ranked No. 1, Martina Hingis, in the final of the Rogers Cup in Montreal adter beating Jelena Janković, No. 14 seed Katarina Srebotnik and top-10 player Dinara Safina en route to the championship match.
 This ultimately led to her winning the United States Open Series, ahead of Kim Clijsters and Maria Sharapova.
 At the US Open, she lost to Serena Williams.

 Ivanovic also played nine tournaments in doubles in 2006, teaming up with Maria Kirilenko and Sania Mirza.
 Ivanovic and Kirilenko made two semifinals and a final; they ended the year at No. 17 in the annual race to the Championships.
 Ivanovic finished the year ranked world No. 14 in singles and No. 51 in doubles.